Lynden Pindling: Commission of Inquiry

 The public outcry, however, led to the creation in 1983 of the Royal Commission of Inquiry into Drug Trafficking and Government Corruption in the Bahamas.

 A review of Pindling's personal finances by the Commission found that he had spent eight times his reported earnings from 1977 to 1984.
 According to the Inquiry, "[t]he prime minister and Lady Pindling have received at least $57.3 million in cash.
 Explanations for some of these deposits were given... but could not be verified."

 In 2018, a New York Times wrote: Sir Lynden spent much of his time working to improve the reputation of his country, but became vulnerable to charges of corruption in 1984, when an official commission set up to investigate drug trafficking in the Bahamas found wide evidence of official corruption in his cabinet and the Bahamian police.
 The commission eventually cleared Sir Lynden of any wrongdoing, but said that he and his wife had at least $3.5 million in bank deposits that could not be accounted for.

-At the 1987 trial of Lehder, prosecutors charged that he and other drug traffickers had paid at least $5 million to Pindling for permission to use the Bahamas as a shipment point for cocaine and marijuana bound for the United States.It is an indication of the level of Pindling's popularity in the Bahamas at the time that, despite the scandalous claims made against him in the US media, he never felt the need to resign or call an early election.
-Even with the commission's report fresh in voters' minds, he led his party to another election victory in 1987.
+At the 1987 trial of Lehder, prosecutors charged that he and other drug traffickers had paid at least $5 million to Pindling for permission to use the Bahamas as a shipment point for cocaine and marijuana bound for the United States.Several commissioners were found guilty while Pindling was cleared, despite some lingering questions about how his expenses were eight times higher than reported.
+Pindling was able to win reelection in 1987 by focusing on nationalist and racial appeals as ways to combat the drug and corruption charges.
+The U.S. was still considering indicting Pindling in 1988.

 Electoral defeat and retirement

-However, in August 1992, the opposition Free National Movement bested the PLP in the general election.
+However, in August 1992, the opposition Free National Movement (FNM) defeated the PLP in the general election due in part to scandals about the state-owned airline and the Bahamas Hotel Corporation run by the Pindlings.

 After Pindling's defeat, new prime minister Hubert Ingraham "strongly rejected the idea that Sir Lynden or any member of his Government should be extradited to the United States to face possible charges."

 The FNM would go on to win a second landslide victory in 1997, and Pindling retired from politics shortly afterward.
 He was succeeded as party leader by Perry Christie.